salesforce/storm-dynamic-spout/README.md

 ## Stopping & Redeploying the topology?
 The `DynamicSpout` has several moving pieces, all of which will properly handle resuming in the state that they were when the topology was halted.
 The *main* `VirtualSpout` will continue consuming from the last acked offsets within your topic.
 Metadata about active sideline requests are retrieved via `PersistenceAdapter` and resumed on start, properly filtering messages from being emitted into the topology.
 Metadata about sideline requests that have been stopped, but not finished, are retrieved via `PersistenceAdapter`, and `VirtualSpout` instances are created and will resume consuming messages at the last previously acked offsets.

+# Contributing

+Found a bug?
+Think you've got an awesome feature you want to add?
+We welcome contributions!

+## Submitting a Contribution

+1. Search for an existing issue.
+If none exists, create a new issue so that other contributors can keep track of what you are trying to add/fix and offer suggestions (or let you know if there is already an effort in progress).
+Be sure to clearly state the problem you are trying to solve and an explanation of why you want to use the strategy you're proposing to solve it.
+1. Fork this repository on GitHub and create a branch for your feature.
+1. Clone your fork and branch to your local machine.
+1. Commit changes to your branch.
+1. Push your work up to GitHub.
+1. Submit a pull request so that we can review your changes.

+*Make sure that you rebase your branch off of master before opening a new pull request.
+We might also ask you to rebase it if master changes after you open your pull request.*

+## Acceptance Criteria

+We love contributions, but it's important that your pull request adhere to some of the standards we maintain in this repository.

+- All tests must be passing!
+- All code changes require tests!
+- All code changes must be consistent with our checkstyle rules.
+- New configuration options should have proper annotations and README updates generated.
+- Great inline comments.

 # Other Notes